MarioOrellana58/MiniC--Compiler/README-en.md

 }
 #
 ```
-The analyzer will scan this file as described in Deep code explanation and error handling
+The lexemes analyzer will scan this file as described in Deep code explanation and error handling
-section, as an output you will have something like this
+section, as an output you will have something like this from this analyzer
 ```sh
 int        ---          in the line 1 col 1-3 is a(n) reserved word